BSc(Hons) (NFQ Level 8)

-Generally, assessment will be by take-home essay and by exam-based essay in Philosophy and Politics, and by project and mathematical assignment in Economics.
-But innovative online assessment will also be used throughout.
-There will be a final-year research project.
+Generally, assessment will be by take-home essay and by exam-based essay in Philosophy and Politics, and by project and a combination of mid-term and end-of-term assignments in economics.
+Innovative online assessment will also be used throughout.

-A number of semester-long study opportunities will be established with other PPE universities in Europe.
+A number of semester-long study opportunities will be established with other PPE universities the Netherlands, Germany and Switzerland.

 PPE programmes are scattered throughout many of the top universities in the world, attracting the best and most ambitious students and educating cohorts of politicians, civil servants, journalists and managers.
 All three disciplines share a commitment to rigour and problem-solving that will develop useful skills for any career–skills such as research, analysis, written expression and interpreting data.